takashim0101/earthquake-stories-chatbot/README.md

     *(Leave this terminal running.)*

 Once the server starts, open your web browser and navigate to the URL displayed in the terminal (usually `http://localhost:5173`) to access the application.

+**Note on Map Component:** The core map functionality is integrated directly into `src/App.jsx` for streamlined development.
+The file `src/MapComponent.jsx` exists but is not currently utilized in the main application flow.